Digitalosophy

 About the Author

 Gabriele Gobbo is an Italian author and researcher with thirty years of experience in digital culture, education, and media.
-He is the creator of Digitalosophy and the author of seven books.
+He is the creator of Digitalosophy and the author of books on digital culture, AI, and technology education.

 He is a guest lecturer in Cyber-Humanities at Università Vita-Salute San Raffaele in Milan.
 He is Vice President of the Digital Security Festival.
 He founded Italiamac in 1996, Italy's largest Apple community.